The Bankrate promise

 According to a 2021 report from the National Fire Protection Agency, heating equipment is a leading cause of fires in U.S. homes.
 From 2014 and 2018, local fire departments responded to an estimated average of 48,530 fires per year, according to the NFPA.
 These fires resulted in hundreds of deaths, thousands of injuries, and $1.1 billion in direct property damage, and what’s more is that 81 percent of the home heating fire deaths were caused by stationary or portable space heaters.
 If you choose to use a space heater, you may want to be sure that you understand what your homeowners insurance policy says about such devices and know whether you are covered against any fires that they may cause.

 Does homeowners insurance cover space heaters?

-As a homeowner, you must be mindful of what your policy does or does not cover so you may be better prepared in the event of a catastrophe.
-A standard home insurance policy includes three types of coverage:
+As a homeowner, it’s important to be mindful of what your homeowners insurance policy does or does not cover so you may be better prepared in the event of a catastrophe.
+A standard home insurance policy includes three types of coverage, among others:

 - Liability coverage, which pays for bodily injury and damage to the property of others that you are found liable for

 - Dwelling coverage, which pays for damages to your house